clayrisser/portfolio-blogdown/pages/home.md

 # Howdy :\)

-### Pardon the progress of my portfolio, I am in the process of preparing it.
+### Pardon the progress of my portfolio.
+I am in the process of preparing it.